g-llima/instagram_clone/README.md

 # Instagram Clone

-Project with the basic features of Instagram.
+Project with the basics features of Instagram.

 ## Getting Started